iroshanvidanage/sre-lab-terraform/README.md

     - `all` every change done after creation of the resource will be ignored.
 - Terraform will destroy if destroy is executed but will not update it.

+## COUNT Meta-Argument

+- Used to create the identical resources repeatedly (multiple), example 30 ec2 instances.
+- Not restricted to ec2, but other resources as well.
+- Depending on the amount of resources being created, it might be hard to handle the instances.
+Hence will need some level of customizations.
+- Some resources have uniqueness in their resources and, need to have a unique identifier/name.

+### COUNT.INDEX

+- `count.index` holds a distinct index number, starting from 0.
+- Each resource will have a unique index.

+### Challenges

+- for list `default = ["user-1", "user-2", "user-3"]`
+- count `count = 3` & `count.index`
+- At this if we changed the order of the list, the resource mappings will be changed, cause the positions will be changed.
+- If resources are almost identical, `count` is appropriate.
+- If distinctive values are needed in the arguments, usage of `for_each` is recomended.